Sharing Kindergarten

 Sight Word Stations Set Up

-The chairs on the table because my carpet was being vacuumed because this is real life.
+The chairs were on the table because my carpet was being vacuumed because this is real life.
 I collect all the parts we have left over from the week before.
 I put the small pieces in baggies and I collect extra copies of the activities.
-Then, I place them in folder.
-You can see what I do with these games here.
+Then, I place all these sight word activities into a binder so we can continue to use them for the entire year as acceleration and remediation.

 Prep for the New Week

-After I put away the words and activities from the week before, I put the new words in the baskets.
+After I put away the words and activities from the week before, I flip to the next section of the binder to grab the activities for the next set of sight words.
+So once I grab those activities, I put the new words in the baskets.

-My prep time is sooo easy.
-First, I print the copies just a few minutes.
+Because of this structure, Reset is extremely easy.
+First, I print the copies in just a few minutes.
 This week needed 3 sets of copies.
 Then I fold the tent piece in the orange basket and add the words to the die for the yellow.
 The hardest part is laminating the pieces and cutting them apart.
 This takes maybe 5 minutes too.

 1. Secret Code Words